What You’ll Learn In This Master Class

 - Building trust with patients: Patients who find you through their insurance company will often see you as a credible option right away because they trust their carrier wouldn’t list a non-reputable practice.
 Patients might also have more trust in your practice simply because you accept insurance.

-- Getting paid fast: When you join an insurance network, you can get a quick reimbursement on a claim if it’s submitted correctly and on time.
+- Getting paid fast: When you join an insurance network, you can receive a quick reimbursement on a claim submitted on time.
 You won’t have to worry about patients paying outstanding bills, or in some cases, never paying.
-For example, big insurance companies like Blue Cross may pay you in two or three weeks.
+Big insurance companies like Blue Cross may pay you in two or three weeks.

 How to Choose Insurance Networks to Join

 If you’ve decided to take the leap, you’re probably wondering how to accept insurance as a therapist.
 The process of joining an insurance network is called medical credentialing or described as getting on an insurance panel.
 To get credentialed, you’ll need to fill out applications with the insurance companies you want to join.
-Each insurance company has its own panel, so you’ll need to apply to each one separately.
+Each insurance company has its own panel.
+To get credentialed, you will be required to complete one or more applications with each payer individually.
 Here are a few tips to help you get started:

 - Contact insurance companies often: To ensure your application is being reviewed, follow up with each insurance company every time you send them a document.
 After you’ve sent them all of the necessary information, call them every two weeks to check on the status of your application.